On the divisibility of odd perfect numbers, quasiperfect numbers and amicable numbers by a high power of a prime: Upper bound sieve

 and

 If $z\geq 2$ and $v=(\log x)/(\log z)\geq u B(z)$, then we have

 where

-\end{lem} \begin{proof} This is Theorem 2.2.1 in p.
-52 of \cite{Gre} if we take $B=\sup_t B(t)$ instead of $B(z)$.
+\end{lem} \begin{proof} This is Theorem 2.2.1 in \cite{Gre} if we take $B=\sup_t B(t)$ instead of $B(z)$.
 But we can see that this theorem still holds with $B(z)$ in place of $B$ whether the supremum $B$ exists or not.
-Indeed, it follows from the argument in p.p.
-53--54 in \cite{Gre} that
+Indeed, it follows from the argument on pages 53--54 in \cite{Gre} that

 for any constant $c\geq 0$.
 Setting $c=\log (v/u)-\log B(z)$, we obtain the lemma. \end{proof}